nagswarnaa/Community-Learning-Platform/readme.md

 Project Description:

-Build a Community Learning Platform where people can post and share educational content such as articles, video links, tutorial guides, coding snippets, and quizzes.
+Building a Community Learning Platform where people can post and share educational content such as articles, video links, tutorial guides, coding snippets, and quizzes.
 This platform will facilitate community-driven learning and promote knowledge sharing among users.

 Project Components: